objectliteral/teachingJS/chapters/04_functions/02_invocation.md

 ```

 ### Constructor invocation
 This invocation mechanism makes use of the `new` keyword.
-If a method invocation or function invocation is prefixed with `new`, that tells the compiler to treat the function being called as a constructor.
+If a method invocation or function invocation is prefixed with `new`, that function is being treated as a constructor.
 What constructors really are will be our topic very soon, but let's look at how they are called.
 All you need to know now is that constructors are functions.
 They are not inherently special but become special because of the way they are invoked: Using `new`.

 The `new` operator does some magic, but step-by-step we will uncover its secrets.
 There are mainly three things, `new` does:
 1. Creating a new object,